zanahmad/avisha-website/content/blog/_index.md

 ---
-title: Publications
+title: Teaching
 description: |
-  Here are a list of my current publications and preprints.
+  Here are a list of my teaching experiences.
 author:
 show_post_thumbnail: false
 thumbnail_left: false # for list-sidebar only